msh9/codinginthetrenches.com/content/post/2016-09-11-angular-services-things-to-not-do.md

 That's it.
 Our arrays now have peek functionality without having to inject anything, create an Angular service, or unnecessarily wrap the `Array` object's existing methods. **To be clear**, I'm personally against [monkey-patching][9] built-in library objects and it is broadly [not considered a good idea][10].
-The above is demostration of the fact that it is not necessary to encapsulate everything in an Angular service.
+The above is demonstration of the fact that it is not necessary to encapsulate everything in an Angular service.
 For a real project I would recommend creating an object that inherits from `Array` and is included as a raw script like any other utility library.

 ```javascript